Normalcy Bias Investing: The Silent Trap Leading to Losses

 As we delve deeper into the psychology of investing, we encounter the “Behavioral Finance Paradox.”
 This concept posits that awareness of cognitive biases can paradoxically lead to overcompensation and new forms of irrational behaviour.
 The 20th-century psychologist Daniel Kahneman’s work on prospect theory laid the foundation for understanding this phenomenon, showing how individuals’ decision-making processes are influenced by the way choices are framed.

-To navigate this paradox, we must develop a meta-cognitive approach that lets us observe our thought processes objectively.
+To navigate this paradox, we must develop a metacognitive approach that allows us to observe our thought processes objectively.
 One practical strategy for achieving this is the “Inverse Probability Matrix” (IPM).
 The IPM is a decision-making tool that forces investors to consider the probability of their primary hypothesis being correct and the likelihood of alternative scenarios.

 For example, during the COVID-19 market crash of 2020, many investors succumbed to panic selling, believing that the pandemic’s economic impact would lead to a prolonged bear market.
 However, those who employed the IPM approach were compelled to consider alternative outcomes, including the possibility of a rapid market recovery fueled by unprecedented government stimulus.